Buzzworthy Mason Bee Condos

-- Use 3-5 paper towel rolls or double that amount of toilet paper rolls to snugly put inside canister.
+- Use 3-5 paper towel rolls or double that amount of toilet paper rolls to snugly put inside the canister.
 If using toilet paper rolls, tape two together.
 Place rolls in the canister and using scissors cut off tops until the rolls are beneath the rim of the canister and protected from the elements.

 - Use the ruler and pencil to divide one piece of paper into 3 strips – approx. 3.5 inches each (short and fat, not long and skinny)

-- Use the dowel or large pencil/pen to tightly roll each strip into a tube (make sure the blank side of paper is on the inside of the tube so ink can’t contaminate the bee larvae).
+- Use the dowel or large pencil/pen to tightly roll each strip into a tube (make sure the blank side of the paper is on the inside of the tube so ink can’t contaminate the bee larvae).

-- Use tape to secure tube at each end and place several pieces in the middle (if needed, put tape along the entire seam to make sure it doesn’t break open).
+- Use tape to secure the tube at each end and place several pieces in the middle (if needed, put tape along the entire seam to make sure it doesn’t break open).